 Beach side, the maximum RV length is 47 feet, but it’s really tough to maneuver big rigs in and out of those sites.

 On the river side, the maximum RV length is a whopping 90 feet.

 Pets are allowed in the campground areas, but not on the beach.

 Camping fees are $28/night plus a non-refundable $6.70 reservation fee per stay.
 Florida residents over age 65 and certified disabled receive 50% off the base campground fee.

-Admission to the park for day visitors is $5 per vehicle (limit 8 people per vehicle), $4 for one person and $2 for pedestrians and bicyclists.
+Admission to Gamble Rogers State Park for day visitors is $5 per vehicle (limit 8 people per vehicle), $4 for one person and $2 for pedestrians and bicyclists.
 Admission for campers is included in the camping fee.

 Bring your kayaks, bicycles and a guitar